Talk of Tulse Hill

 Southampton vs Man City

-For the third game of the day, me and Half-life finally made it into the Railway Tavern, just in time to see them turn down the sound and switch off one of the terrace screens.
+For the third game of the day, Half-life and I finally made it into the Railway Tavern, just in time to see them turn down the sound and switch off one of the terrace screens.
 Shame.
 I like the Railway for the football.
 Yes, it gets busy, and yes the crowd is relentlessly youthful, but the large is-it-inside-is-it-outside? terrace at the back makes for a great holiday feel.
-It is a spot that must surely be logged for daytime football viewing during the Euros, particularly on those glorious three-match days when the pub is all you need.
+It is a spot that must surely be logged for daytime football viewing.
 They usually have a decent beer on, too.
 But given the reduced football experience we decided to push on.

 ‘Fancy Peabody Hill again?’
 I said.